 No matter what year we live in, word of mouth remains to be the most effective marketing tool.
 People trust their friends and family when it comes to trying new things.
 Your role here is to motivate them to recommend your product.
 How?
 By simply giving them a small reward for doing it.
 For example, Airbnb gives extra credit to users who bring in their friends, and Dropbox gives extra storage space.
 If you have an e-commerce store, you can reward with free shipping or an extra discount.
 If you have a cool app, you can send out stickers.
 You just need to be creative!

-This is a great technique for businesses who are just starting.
+This is a great technique for businesses that are just starting.
 There aren’t many other ways you can make so many people try your product.